 - Suzanne Wennberg, Professor emeritus of criminal law, Stockholm University

-- Per Ole Träskman, Professor of criminal law, Lund University
+- Per Ole Träskman, Professor of criminal law, Lund University (deceased)

 - Wiweka Warnling Conradson, Professor of public law at Stockholm University

-- Michael Bogdan, Professor Emeritus of comparative and private international law, Lund University
+- Michael Bogdan, Professor emeritus of comparative and private international law, Lund University

-- Gustav Lindkvist, legal consultant administrative law
+- Gustav Lindkvist, legal consultant, administrative law

 - Lars Heuman, Professor emeritus of procedural law at Stockholm University

-Counsels for plaintiffs
+Counsels for the injured party

 - Thomas Bodström, Advokatbyrån Thomas Bodström